Case Study: High-Sensitivity Testing for Enogen Corn

 What is Enogen corn?

-Enogen® corn is a Genetically Modified (GMO) variety of corn that is marketed to the Ethanol and Cattle Feed manufacturing industries, which account for 90% of US domestic corn use .
-Its special trait enables it to produce within the corn kernel a high amount of alpha-amylase, an enzyme that breaks down corn starch to sugar.
-The alpha-amylase enzyme saves cost and energy of converting corn starch to alcohol in the ethanol industry, and is claimed to improve digestibility of cattle feed in cows .
-Enogen corn adoption has grown rapidly across United States. e.g in North Dakota, refiners have been looking to secure up to 16 million bushels of the Enogen corn, about 4% of the state’s total annual production., while adoption in the cattle feed segment has accelerated dramatically since introduction.
+Launched in 2011 by Syngenta®, Enogen® corn is a genetically modified (GMO) variety of corn developed to drive efficiencies in ethanol and cattle feed production—two industries that account for 90% of US domestic corn use.
+Enogen corn contains a special trait that enables it to produce within the kernel a high amount of alpha-amylase, an enzyme that breaks down starch to sugar.
+This enzyme saves on the cost and energy of converting corn starch to alcohol in ethanol production, and is claimed to improve digestibility of cattle feed.
+Enogen corn adoption has grown rapidly across US.
+For example, in North Dakota, refiners have been looking to secure up to 16 million bushels of the Enogen corn—about 4% of the state’s total annual production.
+Adoption in the cattle feed segment has also accelerated dramatically since introduction.
+Syngenta reported double-digit growth in their 2021 financial report.

-Below is a map of Enogen farm locations published by 3rd party at the address https://ip360.agconnections.com/.
-The maps shows that Enogen farms are spread practically in every corn growing region in the US in high numbers- (click on image to expand)
+The map below from IP Field Finder (ip360.agconnections.com) illustrates that Enogen farms are present in virtually every corn growing region in the US in high numbers. (click image to expand)

 Impact on Corn Food Product Quality